 5.1.1 General information

 The following details are required for the installation of LAN to LAN couplings.
-The first column indicates, whether the information is required for VPN and/ or ISDN network couplings.
+The first column indicates, whether the information is required for network couplings over VPN (standard method using "preshared keys") and/or ISDN.